Josiane Corneloup

 Josiane Corneloup (/fr/; born 30 September 1959) is a French pharmacist and politician of The Republicans (LR) who has represented the 2nd constituency of the Saône-et-Loire department in the National Assembly since the 2017 legislative election.

 Political career

 Corneloup was elected to the French Parliament in the 2017 legislative election.

 In parliament, Corneloup serves on the Committee on Social Affairs.
 In this capacity, she is the parliament's rapporteur on the government's decision to declare a state of emergency amid the COVID-19 pandemic in France in 2020.

 In addition to her committee assignments, Corneloup is part of the French-Senegalese Parliamentary Friendship Group.

 According to Le Monde, Corneloup was one of the wealthiest members of parliament at the time of her election.

 Political positions

 In July 2019, Corneloup voted against the French ratification of the European Union’s Comprehensive Economic and Trade Agreement (CETA) with Canada.

 Ahead of the 2022 presidential elections, Corneloup publicly declared her support for Michel Barnier as the Republicans’ candidate.
 In the run-up to the Republicans’ 2022 convention, he endorsed Éric Ciotti as the party's chairman.

+Following the dissolution of the National Assembly on June 9, 2024, she was re-elected.